 (v) Vendor Management

 Once you have the Purchase Order prepared, you need to decide a vendor for supplying the stock to your restaurant kitchen.
 It is better to purchase from the same vendor to maintain the quality and taste of your food.
 Purchasing from the same vendor at the same price also helps in maintaining the Fixed Cost of your menu.
+Also in order to lower your purchasing costs order on credit instead of cash.
+That way you can order more for a considerably lower price.

-Receiving is one aspect of Food and Beverage control that is often overlooked, but is just as important.
+Receiving is one aspect of Food and Beverage control that is often overlooked, but it is just as important.
 The maximum discrepancy in stock happens while receiving the order.
 A not so honest employee may be tempted to steal from the inventory while receiving the order.
 Unscrupulous employees are also known to often strike an agreement with the Vendor and receive only half the amount of the ordered items while pocketing the money of the entire order.

 To reduce the possibility of thefts, you should ensure that the purchasing agent and receiving clerk are two different individuals and that the entire purchasing and receiving procedure is carefully monitored.